virgili0/Virgilio/Tools/DialogFlow.md

 ### Up and running with Flask and webhooks

-Dialogflow's APIs allow you to take action on your own systems based on conversational input, embed your conversational interface into your app or website, and dynamically change your agent's behavior.
+Dialogflow's APIs allows you to take action on your own systems based on conversational input, embed your conversational interface into your app or website, and dynamically change your agent's behavior.
 Dialogflow APIs center around three primary use cases:

 - Fulfillment: take action on your own systems based on conversational input.
 You can do things like querying a database or API to provide info to your users with any integration (Actions on Google, Slack, etc.)
 - Detect Intent API: Embed your conversational interface built with Dialogflow into your app, website or device.
 Call this API with a user's query to get back how your DIalogflow agent's response